 (a) Child support paid out to another custodian for a child in the other custodian's care.

-(b) Up to one-hundred dollars per month of any child support received on behalf of the child for whom the kinship caregiver is applying for the kinship permanency incentive (KPI).
+(b) Up to one-hundred dollars per month of any child support received on behalf of the child for whom the kinship caregiver is applying for the KPI program.

 (c) Any Ohio works first (OWF) payments.